 - Purpose of entry and known hazards

-- Measures to be taken to isolate permit spaces and to eliminate or control hazards
+- Measures taken to isolate permit spaces and to eliminate or control hazards

-- Name and telephone numbers of rescue and emergency services and means to be used to contact them
+- Name and telephone numbers of rescue and emergency services (for contact info)

 - Date and authorized duration of entry

 - Communication procedures and equipment to maintain contact during entry